Yohoho! User Interface

 As an Officer of a Crew you will be able to use this option to offer a jobbing Pirate a place in your crew.
 As with any other invitation, be sure to talk to the mate before broadsiding him with an invite.
 Also expect people to want to Job for a while before making a decision.

-When Puzzling other Pirates or performing Puzzle Duty on board a vessel, the side tabs automatically maximize to allow you to see the chat and take various actions.
+When puzzling other Pirates or performing puzzle duty on board a vessel, the display shifts to allow more space to the right for chat, status and an expanded bird view, that allows for the chat to be seen and take various actions.

 Chatting during Puzzling by Pausing

-Whilst puzzling you will be so focused on your task that it won't be possible to chat normally.
-In these puzzles it is possible to switch to chatting by selecting the chat bar.
+Usually, pirates are so focused on their task that it's not possible to chat normally.
+In these puzzles it is possible to switch to chatting by using the ESC key on the keyboard.
 In games that support pausing, the game will be paused, but in others (such as swordfighting) the puzzle will continue to run.
-To resume playing simply select the puzzle again.
+To resume playing simply click on the puzzle again.

-The Options menu can be found by selecting the gear icon at the bottom right of the client.
-This allows you to log off and to fiddle with Yohoho!'s configuration.
-Chat bubble timing, Sound and Music, Video and Mute list are currently available.
+The Options menu allows you to fiddle with Yohoho!'s configuration.
+Changing screen size, language, Chat bubble timing, Sound and Music, Video and Mute list, Puzzle Keys and Chat Shortcuts are some of the options currently available.
+Please note that: